robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Each page can be identified using an address or location, which allows one page to refer to another—similar to a pointer, but on disk instead of in memory.
 We can use these page references to construct a tree of pages.

 Whenever you want to look up a key in the index, you start at one page designated as the **root**.
 This page contains several keys and references to child pages.
 Each child is responsible for a continuous range of keys, and the keys between the references indicate where the boundaries between those ranges lie.

+The number of references to child pages in one page of the B-tree is called the **branching factor**.
+In practice, the branching factor depends on the amount of space required to store the page references and the range boundaries, but typically it is several hundred.